 The expandable list below highlights some of the keys to success in graduate school.

-During the course of your graduate career, you will work with an academic advisor.
-While the nature of relationship between the advisor and the advisee depends greatly on the individuals involved, the primary purpose of this is relationship is to ensure that each student has a faculty member to provide advice about the academic aspects of your graduate degree and to oversee the trajectory of a student’s academic career.
+During the course of your graduate career, you will work with a faculty advisor.
+While the nature of relationship between the faculty advisor and the graduate student advisee depends greatly on the individuals involved, the primary purpose of this is relationship is to ensure that each graduate student has a faculty member to provide advice about the academic aspects of the graduate degree and to oversee the trajectory of a student’s academic career.

-Identifying the ‘right’ advisor for you: whether you are assigned an advisor when you arrive, or select an advisor at the beginning of your academic career, it is advisable to consider what you personally require in order to thrive at graduate school, and what kind of advisor can be most helpful in assisting you achieve your goals.
+Identifying the ‘right’ advisor for you: whether you are assigned a faculty advisor when you arrive, or select a faculty advisor at the beginning of your academic career, it is advisable to consider what you personally require in order to thrive at graduate school, and what kind of advisor can be most helpful in assisting you achieve your goals.
 Consider the following:

 Your relationship with your advisor is a two-way street.
 That said, it is in your best interest to actively ensure that this relationship is productive and amiable.
 Here are some concrete suggestions on ways you can foster your relationship with your advisor: